Long Term Debt

 Definition

 In accounting and finance, long-term debt pertains to a company’s loans and other liabilities that will not become due within the period of one year of the statement of financial position date.
-(The amount that due within one year of the statement of financial position date is termed as current liability).
+(The amount that is due within one year of the statement of financial position date is termed as current liability).

 Accounting becomes more complex when a company issues debt with a maturity of more than one year.
 At the date of receiving the debt amount, a company debits its assets and credits its long-term debt and at the date of payment when a company pays back its long-term debt, it debits the liability with the amount of debt paid and credits its bank.

-A company needs to keep close tracking of these debt payments to ensure that short-term debt liabilities and long-term debt liabilities on a single long-term debt instrument are separated out and properly accounted for.
+A company needs to keep close track of these debt payments to ensure that short-term debt liabilities and long-term debt liabilities on a single long-term debt instrument are separated out and properly accounted for.

 Example of Long-term Debt